JayaswalVivek/Transformer_Encoder/README.md

 Click on this link to view the change in model's performance (in terms of RMSE value) owing to a change in the model's hyperparameters (https://github.com/JayaswalVivek/Transformer_Encoder/wiki/Model-Evaluation)

 References
-1. Vaswani, A., Shazeer, N., Parmar, N., Uszkoreit, J., Jones, L., Gomez, A. N., ... & Polosukhin, I. (2017).
-Attention is all you need.
-In Advances in neural information processing systems (pp. 5998-6008)
+1. Vaswani, Ashish, Noam Shazeer, Niki Parmar, Jakob Uszkoreit, Llion Jones, Aidan N. Gomez, Łukasz Kaiser, and Illia Polosukhin.
+"Attention is all you need."
+In Advances in neural information processing systems, pp. 5998-6008.
+2017.